Floriansylvain/GoAntiSqlPOC/README.md

 This project demonstrates a proof of concept for a database solution in Go that uses zero SQL or text-based query languages.
 Instead, it leverages [BadgerDB](https://github.com/dgraph-io/badger), a fast key-value store written in Go, to provide structured data storage with API-style access patterns.

+## Disclaimer ⚠️

+This is not clean architecture friendly yet.

 ## Core Features

 - **No SQL or Query Languages** - Pure programmatic data access through Go functions